-Not to be confused with the Nintendo version of the game released by Capcom for the Nintendo Entertainment System in 1991, and ported to the Game Boy in 1992, or the Turbo-Grafx 16 version of the game released by Interactive Designs in 1991 for the TurboGrafx-16.
+Not to be confused with the Nintendo version of the game released by Capcom for the Nintendo Entertainment System in 1991, and ported to the Game Boy in 1992, or the TurboGrafx-16 version of the game released by Interactive Designs in 1991.

 This game provides examples of:

-- Absentee Actor: Molly, Wildcat, and Louie do not appear in this game, despite being main characters on the TV series.
+- Adapted Out: Molly, Wildcat, and Louie do not appear in this game, despite being main characters on the TV series.

 - Airborne Aircraft Carrier: The Iron Vulture (which is referred to as the Iron Claw in the game), which serves as the Final Boss.